onehundredfeet/hmecs/README.md

 Extended to hcqe - For performance improvements with struct only types

 #### Acknowledgement by onehundredfeet
 The original vision by [deepcake](https://github.com/deepcake/echo) was fantastic.
 A macro driven ECS that was aimed at ease of use and performance.
-It had a few flaws I wanted to fix.
+It had a few drawbacks I wanted to fix.

+#### Challenges & Solutions
-- The first was that it had a single world.
-This is fine for most applications, but world partitions are sometimes necessary.
+- It had a single world.
+This is fine for most applications, but world partitions are sometimes necessary, especially in multiplayer games.
+(Solved with world flags feature)
+- Allocated objects are manually pooled (Solved pool builder feature)
+- Singleton components are not natively supported (Solved - Two different features)
+- Ability to customize the storage type per component (Solved with @:storage feature)
+- The performance at scale with lots of views makes adding and removing entities expensive.
+I plan on adding a factory system to speed the creation of entities.
+(1st pass done - Needs a revision)
-- The second is that struct types in Haxe are still allocated individually.
+- Struct types in Haxe are still allocated individually.
 This makes streamlined processing difficult.
 For large element counts, you are constantly cache missing.
-Passing it off to SIMD processing is also difficult as each element needs to be brought in separately.
-- The performance at scale with lots of views makes adding and removing entities expensive.
-I plan on adding a factory system to speed the creation of entities.
-- Singleton components are not natively supported
+- Parallelism wasn't natively supported (First pass design complete)
-- Ability to customize the storage type per component

 The first version of this will primarily target HashLink, but may be extended to others.